ignithor/Assignment_Cogar_Group_C/docs/source/index.rst

    bool found

 This service interface is used by the action planning to check if the objects are in the environment.
 It returns a boolean indicating whether the object was found or not.
 For example, if the action is to cut carrots, the action planner will check if the knife and the carrots are in the environment before validate that it can execute the action.

+This interface is stateful because object availability and search outcomes are tied to the current active plan.
+It operates as a service interface, where the Action Planning module calls a function and waits for a response.
+It is strongly-typed, with defined request and response message formats.

 Sequence diagram
 ++++++++++++++++++++